Active Transport Examples In Human Body

 Glucose Transport: Fueling Your Cells

 Glucose transport into cells provides an excellent example of secondary active transport.
-The sodium-glucose linked transporter (SGLT), particularly SGLT1 in the intestinal epithelium and SGLT2 in kidney tubules, uses the energy from sodium flowing down its gradient to transport glucose against its concentration gradient.
+Practically speaking, the sodium-glucose linked transporter (SGLT), particularly SGLT1 in the intestinal epithelium and SGLT2 in kidney tubules, uses the energy from sodium flowing down its gradient to transport glucose against its concentration gradient.
 This means your intestines can absorb glucose from your food even when intestinal glucose concentrations are lower than blood concentrations—a feat impossible through passive diffusion alone.

 Iron Absorption: The Ferroportin Pathway